habi/EAWAG-manuscript/manuscript.md

 ### Sample procurement and preparation

-The fishes were kept in 75% ethanol for long-term storage at the Swiss Federal Institute of Aquatic Science and Technology (Eawag).
+The fish were kept in 75% ethanol for long-term storage at the Swiss Federal Institute of Aquatic Science and Technology (Eawag).
 They were delivered to the Institute of Anatomy for micro-CT imaging sorted into batches of approximately equal length.

 ### Micro-computed tomographic imaging

 All samples were scanned on two of the three available high-resolution micro-CT machines of the Institute of Anatomy of the University of Bern in Switzerland, a SkyScan 1272 and a SkyScan 2214 (both Bruker microCT, Kontich, Belgium).

-The fishes were sorted into 'bins' based on their physical size.
+The fish were sorted into 'bins' based on their physical size.
 We used a custom-made sample-holder to scan each of the fish in our machines.
 It was 3D-printed on a Form 2 desktop stereolithography printer (Formlabs, Somerville, Massachusetts, USA), the file for printing the holder is available online [@https://github.com/TomoGraphics/Hol3Drs/blob/master/STL/EAWAG.Fish.stl] as part of a library of sample holders for tomographic scanning of biomedical samples [@doi:10.5281/zenodo.2587555].
-The original *OpenSCAD* [@https://openscad.org] file [@https://github.com/TomoGraphics/Hol3Drs/blob/master/EAWAG.Fish.scad] is parametrized to effortlessly generate a file for 3D-printing sample holders to accommodate the varying width, height and length classes of the fishes.
+The original *OpenSCAD* [@https://openscad.org] file [@https://github.com/TomoGraphics/Hol3Drs/blob/master/EAWAG.Fish.scad] is parametrized to effortlessly generate a file for 3D-printing sample holders to accommodate the varying width, height and length classes of the fish.

-In total, we acquired 362 tomographic scans of 129 different fishes.
+In total, we acquired 362 tomographic scans of 129 different specimens.
 All the scanning parameters are collected in a table in the [Supplementary Materials]; a generalized rundown is given below.

-Since the fishes greatly varied in their length (specimen length varied between 6 cm and 18 cm), the voxel sizes of each of the acquired datasets also varies greatly.
+Since the fish greatly varied in their length (specimen length varied between 6 cm and 18 cm), the voxel sizes of each of the acquired datasets also varies greatly.
 We acquired datasets with (isometric) voxel sizes ranging from 3.5 to 50 μm.
 <!---
 12  103637  rec   3.499972